 a round bistro table filled with a giant round platter of vegan breakfast treats like muffins, scones, granola and yogurt at Café Phalam in kyoto

-Vegan-Friendly Bakeries & Ice Cream Spots in Kyoto
+Vegan-Friendly Bakeries & Ice Cream in Kyoto

 9. Koe Donuts